 If you have reasonable grounds to suspect that you have information concerning:

-then this is a disclosable matter under the Whistleblowing Legislation.
+then this is a Disclosable Matter under the Australian Whistleblowing Legislation.

-A disclosure that does not relate to a disclosable matter is not covered by this Policy as it would not qualify for protection under the Whistleblowing Legislation.
+A disclosure that does not relate to a Disclosable Matter is not covered by this Policy as it would not qualify for protection under the Australian Whistleblowing Legislation.
 Such a disclosure may be protected under other legislation (such as the Fair Work Act 2009 (Cth)).

 What matters should not be reported under this Policy?

-Personal work-related grievances should not be reported under this Policy and are not protected under the Whistleblowing Legislation.
-Should you wish to report a personal work-related grievance, please refer to Envato's Problem Resolution Policy.
+Matters that relate solely to personal work-related grievances should not be reported under this Policy and are not protected under the Australian Whistleblowing Legislation.
+Should you wish to report a personal work-related grievance, please refer to Envato’s Grievance Policy.

 Some examples of matters which should not be reported under this Policy include: